 The physical (or geographical) top-of bank of shorelines is to be established in the field in conjunction with Conservation Halton staff, staff from the local municipality (if necessary) and the applicant.
 When staking the physical top of bank, the first lakeward break in the slope will determine the physical top of bank.
 If the applicant is other than the landowner, permission must be received from the landowner prior to staking top of bank.
-The top of bank, as staked in the field, will represent the limit of the physical top of bank, staff of Conservation Halton will require that the applicant's surveyor be in attendance during the site walk.
+The top of bank, as staked in the field, will represent the limit of the physical top of bank.
+When staking the limit of the physical top of bank, staff of Conservation Halton will require that the applicant's surveyor be in attendance during the site walk.